larryTheCoder/SkyWarsForPE/README.md

 | /sw setlobby | | Set the main lobby for the plugin | `OP` |

 ### License
-Before you attempted to copy any of this plugin, please read following license before you continue.
+Before you try to copy any part of the code in this plugin, please read following license before you do.

     Adapted from the Wizardry License